-If, after hearing the member's response and after making a further investigation as warranted by the circumstances, the governing board or committee determines the member has failed to disclose an actual or possible conflict of interes t, it shall take a l ppropriate disciplinary and corrective action.
-I hereby agree to and will comply with policies, procedures, and other guidelines set forth in the Conflict of Interest Policy stated herein above, without reservation.
-Date: Signature: Name:
+If, after hearing the member's response and after making a further investigation as warranted by the circumstances, the governing board or committee determines the member has failed to disclose an actual or possible conflict of interest , it shall take appropriate disciplinary and corre ctive action.
+I hereby agree to and will comply wi Conflict of Interest Policy stated her th policies, procedures, and other guidelines setein above, without reservation. : forth in the Date: Signature: Name: